 Sectors divide the economy into groups of companies that operate similar businesses or provide related products and services.
 Creating these segments enables in-depth analysis of market dynamics to see which parts of the economy are flourishing — or lagging — in order to find pockets of potential out performance.

 Sector investments provide targeted exposure to these economic segments, giving you a wide variety of options to enhance the core of your equity portfolio and adapt to changing market cycles with agility and precision.

-Sector strategies can be employed to help you:
+Sector strategies can help you:

 When you’re ready to implement a sector strategy, you can consider carving out a portion of your US equity exposure for sectors.
 Then, choose your sectors based on these types of analysis: